canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-monitoring.md

 juju add-model history-server
 ```

 To enable monitoring via Spark History server, we must first create a service account with necessary configurations for Spark jobs to store logs in a S3 bucket.
-Then we need to deploy Spark History server with Juju by configuring it to read from the same S3 bucket that the Spark writes logs to.
+Then we need to deploy Spark History server with Juju and configure it to read from the same S3 bucket that the Spark writes logs to.

 Since Juju has already created the namespace `history-server`, let's create a new service account in this namespace.
-We'll add all the configuration options from the existing `spark` service account and a few more configuration options to instruct Spark where to store the event logs.
+We'll reuse configuration options from the existing `spark` service account and a few more configuration options to instruct Spark pn where to store the event logs.

 ```bash
 # Get config from old service account and store in a file